CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 - Subsetting data layers

-- Querying (about pulling out the highpoint of a particular attribute)
+- Querying by attribute

 - Layout & exporting map

 *Language and the city: where do we speak?*

-We will use the skills listed above to examine second language speakers and institutions of practice in New York City.
+Using the skills listed above, this tutorial examines second language speakers and institutions of practice in New York City.
 New York has an incredible number and variety of second language speakers, yet how and where they are used - in a spoken format - remains less charted, especially on a spatial level.

 The questions we will be probing include: are there spatial patterns to where speakers of certain languages live within the city?
 And, drawing on a unique dataset of institutions where a language other than English is expected or formalized, how do these formal and semi-formal spaces map spatially across the city?
 How do they intersect, if at all, with places of residence?
 In the next tutorial (5), geoprocessing tools will help formalize these analyses.

 *Data:*

-- ACS language groups
-- language institutions
-- dual language programs in NYC public schools (private too?)

-One story about each - make three maps
+We will draw on two simple sources of information:
+- The US Census American Community Survey data on languages spoken at home, from 2006-2010
+- A new dataset mapping semi-public institutions for language maintanence in New York City, developed by the CSR.

-### Where do speakers of non-English languages live in the city?
+### First challenge: Where do speakers of non-English languages live in the city?

 Data on people by census tract is usually easy to access in countries with public data and standardized census processes, such as Mexico and the US.
 (The quality and accuracy of this data, especially as it relates to immigrants, sits at the middle of current debate in the US [in and out of court](https://www.npr.org/2019/03/31/707899218/what-you-need-to-know-about-the-2020-census)).